pytchlang/pytch-tutorials/gardening/tutorial.md

 {{< learner-task >}}

-Add a block of code in the new if/then block that switches the costume of the `Soil` to "tree.png", waits for three seconds, and then switches it back to "tree_with_fruits.png".
+Add a block of code in the new if statement that switches the costume of the `Soil` to `tree.png`, waits for three seconds, and then switches it back to `tree_with_fruits.png`.

 {{< learner-task-help >}}